DataDog/integrations-core/istio/README.md

 #### Metric Collection

-Add this configuration block to your `istio.d/conf.yaml` file to start gathering your Istio Metrics:
+Add one of the configuration blocks below to your `istio.d/conf.yaml` file to start gathering your Istio Metrics for your supported version:

 1. To monitor the `istiod` deployment in Istio `v1.5+`, use the following configuration:
     ```yaml